-Welcome to Chickasaw County, Mississippi Genealogy & History Network.
-Our purpose is to provide visitors with free resources for genealogical and / or historical research.
+Welcome to the Chickasaw County Mississippi Genealogy & History Network website providing free information to genealogical and historical researchers.

 Chickasaw County is located in the north-central portion of Mississippi and was established February 9, 1836.
 Chickasaw County is named for the Chickasaw Native American Tribe, the tribe that ceded this land in the treaty of Pontotoc in 1832.
 The Chickasaws lived in this area for hundreds of years.
 Most were removed to Indian Territory in the 1830s, but some remained and became citizens of the state and United States.

 The name Chickasaw is derived from chikasha (meaning rebellion), and most likely refers to the separation of the Chickasaw nation from the Creek and Choctaw nations.

 Early in the 20th century, the first agricultural high school in Mississippi opened in the unincorporated community of Buena Vista.
 Cully Cobb, a pioneer of southern agriculture, long-term farm publisher, and an official of the Agricultural Adjustment Administration in Washington, D.C., was the superintendent of the school from 1908-1910.

 The county has a total area of 504.27 square miles of which 501.56 square miles is land and 2.71 square mile (0.54%) is water.
 The population recorded in the 1840 Federal Census was 2,955.
 The 2010 census recorded 17,392 residents in the county.